Collection Development Policy

 • Reputation and qualifications of the author, publisher, or producer

-• Positive critical reviews
+• Positive professional reviews

 • Timeliness of the material